leonardoLavagna/leonardoLavagna/README.md

   1. 🎵 **Note extraction from sound**

-     Asignal processing tool that turn a song into playable sheet music.
+     A signal processing tool that turn a song into playable sheet music.
      * GitHub Repository of the project https://github.com/leonardoLavagna/note_extraction

 </details>